 Gardner Carrick is the Vice President of Strategic Initiatives at The Manufacturing Institute.
 Mr. Carrick leads the Institute’s research activities including partnerships with internationally recognized consulting firms and the production of a regular series of reports on the issues and challenges affecting the U.S. manufacturing sector.
-Mr. Carrick also leads the Institute's efforts with the U.S. military to assist transitioning personnel and is responsible for the workforce and education outreach activities in several states.
+Mr. Carrick also leads the development of a national education data system that will integrate education, certification, and labor market data to deliver outcome information on education programs.

 Prior to joining the Institute, Mr. Carrick worked at the U.S. Department of Labor’s Employment and Training Administration where he served as the Project Director for a $325 million initiative focusing on talent development in 39 regions across the country.
 The project worked to integrate the workforce development, economic development, and education strategies of a region to create the talent base required to drive economic growth.
 He managed a team of over 100 staff and consultants working on the project.